nanpy/nanpy/README.md

 Import all the modules you need :)

 	from nanpy import Arduino
-	from nanpy import OneWire
+	from nanpy import (OneWire, Lcd)
-	from nanpy import Lcd
+	...

 License
 -------